 Dateline was aided in its investigation by Ole Anthony, whose Trinity Foundation functions as an evangelical watchdog known for its investigations and exposes of televangelists.

 In case you were working down at the soup kitchen and missed it, we've condensed Dateline's 43-minute expose down to just ten minutes for your viewing "pleasure," but be forewarned: you too may want to become a televangelist once you see the lifestyle of today's successful "Media Minister."
-See it here.

-Michael Horton is a professor of theology at Westminster Seminary in California.
-He has edited a book called The Agony of Deceit -- What Some TV Preachers Are Really Teaching (Moody, 1990), in which writers from diverse theological backgrounds take a critical look at a number of popular televangelists and their theologies in light of what the Bible says.
+The Agony of Deceit -- What Some TV Preachers Are Really Teaching (Moody, 1990), in which writers from diverse theological backgrounds take a critical look at a number of popular televangelists and their theologies in light of what the Bible says.

-Horton feels many of those who faithfully watch TV ministers fail to exercise careful thought or spiritual discernment about what they see and hear.
+spiritual discernment about what they see and hear.
 "A lot of people, I think, who watch Benny Hinn or watch the TV evangelists more generally, think that what they're saying is authoritative -- after all they're on TV and they've written books," the editor of The Agony of Deceit says.
 "And we've lost the capacity to think critically and to weigh people in the light of what the scriptures teach."